carlosanunes/single-video-site/readme.md

 ### Edit the docker-compose.yaml file

-Change the following lines in the yaml file:
+Change the following lines in the yaml file, so that they respectively have the site's base url and the base dns name:

 ``
       - SERVER_CORS_ALLOW_ORIGINS=<site base url> # site base url, example: https://foo.bar.com